 Here are 3 must-try melon pan shops in the Tokyo area to get your fix of this cute, cookie-crusted bread.

 You probably guessed it by the title, but this restaurant specializes in melon pan ice cream.
 What makes this different from other ice cream melon pan is the bread itself.
-It is cut into a cone shaped and covered with parchment paper.
-The ice cream and design is then placed in the middle.
-If you want the “Tokyo Kawaii” look, they even have Gudetama as an option for your ice cream.
+It is cut into a cone shape is then placed in the middle.
+If you want the “Tokyo Kawaii” look, they even have Gudetama as an option for your ice cream design.
 With two locations in the Tokyo metropolitan area, it is convenient for you foodies who want to try this Japanese snack.
 It is the perfect Instagram-worthy dessert!

 Access Info: 12-minute walk from Shibuya Station